ManifoldScholar/manifold-docs/_docs/customizing/records/features.md

     weight: 2
 ---

-The `Features` sections provides controls to customize the featured content area at the top of the home page.
+The `Features` sections provides controls to customize the optional Feature block that is positioned below the Manifold header on the library landing page.

 ![Featured Content](/docs/assets/customizing/featured-content.png)